Atrial flutter definition and facts

 Less common but more serious symptoms of this flutter arrhythmia include chest pain, more severe shortness of breath, and fainting.
 These symptoms suggest that your health is being compromised.

-Atrial flutter arrhythmias can be dangerous to your health because of the
+Atrial flutter arrhythmias can be dangerous to your health because of complications caused by the heart condition.
+Some typical and atypical atrial flutter complications include:

 - Low blood pressure (hypotension)